fabferri/az-pattern2/nginx/part1/README.md

 <properties
-pageTitle= 'How to setup NGINX server blocks' description= "How to setup NGINX server blocks"
+pageTitle= 'How to setup NGINX server blocks' description= "How to create a NGINX server block configuration to host multiple website on a single host"
 documentationcenter: na
 services=""
 documentationCenter="na"